HD60Hz/squad-lab1-store/README.md

 </pre>

 #### Dependencies
-Before we finish this chapter, we need to address one last issue
-We installed some third-party libraries lately and it would bad to reinstall them one by one in an other environment
+Before we finish this chapter, we need to address one last issue.
+We installed some third-party libraries lately and it would bad to reinstall them one by one in another environment

-First, let's list all the dependencies that we have in our _venv_ by running the command :
+First, let's list all the dependencies that we have in our _venv_ by running the command:

 ```shell script
 pip list
 ```

-Result :
+Result:
 <pre>
 Package        Version
 -------------- ---------